Tier 6 Benefit Information

 Highlights of PFRS Tier 6 Benefits

-These are the major PFRS benefits affected by Tier 6.
+These are the major Police and Fire Retirement System (PFRS) benefits affected by Tier 6.
 Benefits not described here have not changed.

 - Members must contribute toward their pension benefits with some exceptions.
 Members enrolled in retirement plans limiting the amount of creditable service they may accrue are not required to contribute once they reach the maximum amount of service allowed by their plan.
 Also, members covered by a collective bargaining agreement in effect on January 9, 2010 that requires the employer to offer a special 20– or 25–year plan may not contribute.